GoogleCloudPlatform/kube-metacontroller/docs/_design/customize-hook.md

 This field is in the same format as `children` / `ChildMap`.

-### Related Hook
+### Customize Hook

-If the `related` hook is defined, Metacontroller will ask for which related objects, or classes of objects that your `sync` and `finalize` hooks need to know about.
+If the `customize` hook is defined, Metacontroller will ask for which related objects, or classes of objects that your `sync` and `finalize` hooks need to know about.